 Follow the Glass Roof Guide (JN: 3773) to install the remainder of the roof.
 Once complete, return to this guide for external and internal finishing of the walls.

-to install the remainder of the roof.
+Follow the Livinroof Guide (Hybrid Roof) to install the remainder of the roof.
 Once complete, return to this guide for external and internal finishing of the walls.